 This section comprises the opening film, the closing film and other theatrical releases and thematic programmes.

 IndieLisboa does not end with its sections.
 During all the days of the festival, the official themed party known as IndieByNight happen, always with a strong connection to the films of the IndieMusic section.
-In the last edition (2018), Casa Independente was the chosen venue for most of these parties and concerts.

 Known as the LisbonTalks, IndieLisboa’s parallel activities, which include masterclasses, talks, meetings and classes, are a space open to critical discussion, reflection, learning and reformulation of ideas around the cinematic practices and the Portuguese and international professional environment.